LA-2A Leveling Amplifier

-The LA-2A Leveling Amplifier is an audio compressor produced by Teletronix Engineering Company from 1965 until 1969, and reissued in 2000 by Universal Audio.
+The LA-2A Leveling Amplifier is an audio compressor produced by the Teletronix Engineering Company from 1962 until 1969 and since 1999 by Universal Audio.

 History

-The LA-2A was invented by James F. Lawrence II, founder of the Teletronix Engineering Company in Pasadena, California in the early 1960s.
-The LA-2A had evolved from Lawrence's first leveling amplifier, the LA-1, which was favored by Gene Autry, and its successor, the LA-2, which had been adopted by CBS and RCA.
-In 1965, Lawrence sold Teletronix to Babcock Electronics of Costa Mesa, California, and in 1967 Bill Putnam's company Studio Electronics (eventually renamed UREI), acquired Babcock's broadcast division, including the Teletronix brand.
+The LA-2A was invented by James F. Lawrence II, who had founded the Teletronix Engineering Company in 1958 in Pasadena, California.
+While working as an audio engineer at the Los Angeles radio station KMGM in the early 1950s, Lawrence became frustrated with the practice of operating faders in real time to maintain consistent audio levels, and sought to devise a "leveling amplifier" that would perform this task automatically.
+The LA-2A had evolved from Lawrence's first compressor, the LA-1 (which was favored by Gene Autry), and its successor, the LA-2, which had been adopted by CBS and RCA for both broadcast and recording applications.

-Three versions of the LA-2A were made until 1969.
+The LA-2A was released commercially in 1962.
+In 1965, Lawrence sold Teletronix to Babcock Electronics of Costa Mesa, California, and in 1967 Bill Putnam's Studio Electronics (later renamed UREI) acquired Babcock's broadcast division, including the Teletronix brand.
+The LA-2A was revised twice before production ended in 1969 in favor of newer solid-state models.

-After Universal Audio was re-established in 1999, the company re-issued an updated version of the LA-2A.
+Limited-edition reissues of the LA-2A were manufactured by UREI in 1979 and by Harman/JBL in 1992.
+In 1999, Putnam's sons established Universal Audio, and the company issued an updated version of the LA-2A that same year as one of its first products.
+The reissue was reviewed in Mix magazine the following year.

 The LA-2A was inducted into the TECnology Hall of Fame in 2004.

 Design

-The LA-2A is a hand-wired, tube-based compressor.
-It uses an electroluminescent panel together with a cadmium-sulfide light-dependent resistor (which in the LA-2A's own terminology is called the T4 cell) to provide gain reduction.
-The properties of the T4 give the LA-2A its unique character by making it an entirely program-dependent design.
+The LA-2A is a hand-wired, vacuum tube-based compressor.
+It uses an electroluminescent panel which reacts to the level of incoming audio together with a cadmium sulfide photoresistor to provide gain reduction.
+This circuit, termed the "T4 cell", was derived from optical sensors that Lawrence had developed for the Titan missile program while working at the California Institute of Technology's Jet Propulsion Laboratory in the early 1950s.

-The LA-2A has simple controls: a Peak-Reduction knob controls the gain of the side-chain circuit, and therefore, the gain reduction; a Gain Control for make-up gain; and a Limit/Compress switch which alters the compression ratio.
-The VU meter may also be switched to show the gain reduction or output level.
+The LA-2A has only two knobs and one switch to control the compression effect: a "Peak-Reduction" knob controls the gain of the side-chain circuit and therefore the amount of compression, a "Gain" knob controls make-up gain, and a "Limit/Compress" switch alters the compression ratio.
+The unit provides enough make-up gain (via a 12AX7 vacuum tube) that it can also be used as a preamplifier.
+The VU meter may be switched to show either the amount of gain reduction or the output level.

-The average attack time is 10 milliseconds, while the release time is about 60 ms for 50% release and 0.5 to 5 seconds for full release, depending on the previous program material.
+The average attack time is 10 milliseconds, while the release time is about 60 ms for 50% release and 1 to 15 seconds for full release, depending on the previous program material.